simonw/asgi-gzip/README.md

 Usage instructions go here.

+## Tracking Starlette

+Since this code is extracted from Starlette, it's important to keep watch for changes and bug fixes to the Starlette implementation that should be replicated here.

+The GitHub repository for this library uses [Git scraping](https://simonwillison.net/2020/Oct/9/git-scraping/) to track changes to a copy of the Starlette `gzip.py` module, which is kept in the `tracking/` folder.

+Any time a change to that file is detected, an issue will be automatically created in the repository.
+This issue should be closed once the change to Starlette has been applied here, if necessary.

 ## Development

 To contribute to this library, first checkout the code.
 Then create a new virtual environment: